vault27/Foundation/paloalto.md

     - Timeout
     - Port
     - Signatures
+- Add rule to Override policy: Policies > Application Override > Specify source and destination of traffic + port and configure newly created App
+- Application Override bypasses App-ID (including threat and content inspection), create an Application Override policy for only the specific business-critical application, and specify sources and destinations to limit the rule
+- The exception to this is when you override to a pre-defined application that supports threat inspection
+- Application override - used for custom applications
 - Application groups for convenience
 - Application filters - they are dynamic - based on categories or tags
-- Dependenciescan be added to the same rule or other rule
+- Dependencie scan be added to the same rule or other rule

 Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error
     - Assess your business and identify what you need to protect